|

 - Reduced readiness for action, fear of competition,

-giving-up in face of difficult situations, especially at the finish
+giving up in the face of difficult situations, especially at the finish

-- Confusion in competition, departure from usual tactics
+- Confusion in competition, a departure from usual tactics

 - Susceptibility to demoralising influences before and during